usethesource/rascal-website/courses/RascalConcepts/SyntaxDefinitionAndParsing/SyntaxDefinitionAndParsing.md

    mappings from parse tree to abstract syntax tree.

 Using [Syntax Definitions]((Rascal:Declarations-SyntaxDefinition)) you can define the syntax of any (programming) language.
-Then Rascal:
+Then Rascal will:

-*  will generate the parser, and
+*  Generate the parser, and
-*  will provide pattern matching and pattern construction on parse trees and abstract syntax trees, see [Abstract Patterns]((Rascal:Patterns-Node)) and
+*  Provide pattern matching and pattern construction on parse trees and abstract syntax trees, see [Abstract Patterns]((Rascal:Patterns-Node)) and
   [Concrete Patterns]((Rascal:Patterns-Concrete)).